-Reblochon cheese from the Haute Savoie is the most popular of all the cheeses from this region and not surprisingly also has the highest production in the region.
+The Reblochon cheese from the Haute Savoie is the most popular of all the cheeses from this region.
+Not surprisingly it also has the highest production in the region.
 This cheese has been granted the prestigious AOC* title since 1958.

 This is from The Fruitiere in Cruseilles

 When buying Reblochon from our local Fruitiere they ask whether it is for eating or cooking, as there are different qualities and ages of the cheese.
 The cheese is marked with either a green seal in the skin denoting it is Reblochon Fermier – the top quality or with a red seal which means it is the standard quality.
 The diary farm in our little village supplies milk for the local Fruitiere for cheese making.
 The breeds of cows best for producing the milk for Reblochon and other local cheeses are Abondance, Tarentaise and the Montbéliarde.
 I believe these are all brown and white cows.